Foundational Analysis Of The Solvability Complexity Index: The Weihrauch-SCI Intermediate Hierarchy: G-Case

-\begin{definition}[Type-G towers and $\mathrm{SCI}_G$] Let $\mathcal{P}=(\Xi,\Omega,(\mathcal{M},d),\Lambda)$ be an SCI computational problem with general algorithms.
-A \textit{type-G tower} is a tower whose base maps are merely \textit{general algorithms}, with no further restrictions (this is \enquote{$\alpha=G$}).
+be an SCI computational problem.
+A raw type-G tower is a standard tower in the sense of \cref{def:standard-tower}; equivalently, only the deepest-level maps are required to be general algorithms, and no computability, continuity, Borel, or uniform implementation requirement is imposed on the indexed family.
+Define \(\SCIG(\mathcal P)\) as in \cref{def:sci}. \end{definition}